arjuntherajeev/arjuntherajeev.github.io/_posts/2020-05-30-install-qradar-ce-on-virtualbox.md

 > Community Edition is a fully-featured free version of QRadar that is low memory, low EPS, and includes a perpetual license.
 This version is limited to 50 events per second and 5,000 network flows a minute, supports apps, but is based on a smaller footprint for non-enterprise use.

-In this tutorial, we will explore how to install and setup QRadar CE V7.3.3 on [VirtualBox](https://www.virtualbox.org/).

 ### Pre-requisites

 - Download the QRadar CE V7.3.3 OVA from the [official website](https://developer.ibm.com/qradar/ce/)